James C. Wilkins: Biography

 Wilkins was one of the representatives from Adams County in the ninth House of Representatives of the Mississippi territorial legislature, convening in 1815.
 Wilkins was a key figure in the push for Mississippi statehood within its current boundaries.
 He is remembered for drafting a message to the U.S. Congress in December 1816 that argued that "between those sections of the Country there is no natural or a commercial connection...The Revenue derived from the Wealth and Industry of the Inhabitants of the Counties near the Mississippi would be expended in a section of the Country with which they have only a forced connection."
 The message was signed by 12 territorial legislators.
 In March 1817, the Congress passed and U.S. President James Madison signed legislation separating the Alabama Territory from the Mississippi Territory.
 Wilkins was also heavily involved in drafting the first Mississippi state constitution.
 After statehood he was one of the leaders of the so-called Natchez Junto political advocacy group, which supported Andrew Jackson's presidential candidacy.
 Wilkins apparently worked more effectively as a "shrewd manager" behind the scenes rather than a candidate for major office.
+He was a candidate to be a representative to the United States Congress in 1830 "but was easily defeated by Franklin Plummer."